brundinm/brundinm/README.md

     and the uppercase Greek letters tau, epsilon, and chi)
   - SGML (Standard Generalized Markup Language)
   - TEI (Text Encoding Initiative)
-  - TEXTFORM (text-processing language and program on the MTS \[Michigan Terminal System\] time-sharing computer operating system on the IBM System/370-compatible Amdahl 580/5860 mainframe computer at the University of Alberta)
+  - TEXTFORM (text-processing language and program for use on the MTS
+    \[Michigan Terminal System\] time-sharing computer operating system on the IBM System/370-compatible Amdahl 580/5860 mainframe computer at the University of Alberta)
   - XML (Extensible Markup Language)

 - Style sheet languages